acintron-a/RAI_best-practices-6190/docs/methodology.md

 ### Spark Implementation of Weights

-The IPW weights are calculated manually (not using fairness libraries) for distributed scalability using native PySpark DataFrame operations.
+The IPW weights are calculated manually (not using methods in the fairness module) for distributed scalability using native PySpark DataFrame operations.
 The baseline probabilities are calculated using `.groupBy()` aggregations.
 Computing the joint probability $P(Y, A)$ by grouping on both the target label and the sensitive feature is mathematically equivalent to constructing a **contingency table** (or two-way frequency table) to derive the relative frequencies.

 These aggregated probabilities are then joined, and the final weight is computed as a new column: